-When designing and installing telecommunication facilities, which require excavations adjacent to building foundations or footings, the following principles are to be observed:
+When designing and installing telecommunication facilities, which require excavations adjacent to building foundations or footings, the following principles are to be observed.
+Additional requirements as per SAES-M-100 standard shall be address.

-- a) Where possible, excavations adjacent to building foundations or footings are not to be deeper than the bottom of the foundation or footing. - b) When it is necessary to make excavations deeper than a building foundation or footing, the excavation shall not cross an imaginary line that extends down from the bottom outside edge of the foundation or footing at 30 degree angle.
+- Where possible, excavations adjacent to building foundations or a) footings are not to be deeper than the bottom of the foundation or footing. - When it is necessary to make excavations deeper than a building b) foundation or footing, the excavation shall not cross an imaginary line that extends down from the bottom outside edge of the foundation or footing at 30-degree angle. - c) Any planned excavation which could potentially undermine an existing foundation shall be braced, shored or the foundation shall be underpinned or otherwise protected against settlement or lateral movement, refer to SAES-M-100 for more details.

-4.9.5 Installations in Refineries
+Installations in Refineries 4.9.5